aamcmurray/python-projects/README.md

 Fitting some fake data using standard SciPy nonlinear regression and an attempt at a bayesian approach.

-# JuliaSetGifMaker.py

-Uses a recursive procedure to draw a Julia set, given a range, for instance x+iy with y from -2 to 2, it will generate multiple images and collect them in a .gif format.

 # LeastSqaures

 Comparing least squares to a Bayesian linear regression.
 Bayesian inference gives a best bit but also a whole posterior distribution of likely parameters.

-# MandelbrotSetImager.py

-Uses a recursive procedure to generate images of the mandelbrot set.

 # MockClonogenicData.csv

 Contains some mock data for ClonogenicsSurvivalCurveFitting.py

-# ODESolve.py

-Solve ordinary differential equations and integrate using scipy.

-# PrimeNumberFinder.py

-A relatively efficient prime number finder, uses an erastasthones sieve, skips the even numbers and only calculates to sqrt(N).

-# QuadraticSolver.py

-A simple quadratic solver, no validation layers for user input.

 # README.md

 # SafeDiveTest.py

 Determines if a planned dive exceeds the British Sub Aqua Club guidelines on Oxygen partial pressure levels.
 Complete with some validation layers.
 This is not endorsed by or affiliated with BSAC.
 It's a code written for personal use based on their safety guidelines.

-# SimpleMCIntegration.py

-Simple monte carlo to integrate between limits.